 I don’t consider myself an expert when it comes to life insurance.
-That being said, I also think the process to figuring out how much insurance you need is pretty straight forward.
+That being said, I also think the process of figuring out how much insurance you need is pretty straight forward.
 It takes a few steps, but it’s not rocket science.
 Let’s go through 4 questions from the perspective of the survivor:

 Step 1: Do you have any immediate needs at death?

-One of the bigger immediate needs may be the need to pay off debt to release your family of those obligations.
+One of the bigger immediate needs may be the need to pay off a debt to release your family of those obligations.
 In that case, you may want enough life insurance to pay off all debts when you pass away.

 The other big need that may arise at death is the need to pay tax on the final tax return of the estate.